-"State apparatus powers seek total dominion.
+"The state seeks absolute dominion.
 But the state is only absolute in the failure to capture the soul.
 The soul, which sways and swindles capture, gets jailed and exiled in the state's imaginary.
-But in truth, the soul, in all its winded opacity and unbound measure, is always already free.
-This is the dharma the soul must face." – Roame Jasmin
+But in truth, the soul, in all its winded opacity, unbound in measure, is always already free." – Roame Jasmin

 Roame writes about the existential crisis of bare life in an unraveling world.